cloudsimplus/cloudsimplus/docs/README.md

 # CloudSim Plus Documentation Builder

-This directory contains configuration files to generate CloudSim Plus documentation using [Sphinx](http://sphinx-doc.org), in order to provide not just javadoc documentation, but complete user guides published at [ReadTheDocs site](http://cloudsimplus.readthedocs.io) in a pretty-looking, versioned and searcheable way.
+This directory contains configuration files to generate CloudSim Plus documentation using [Sphinx](http://sphinx-doc.org), in order to provide not just javadocs, but complete user guides published at [ReadTheDocs site](http://cloudsimplus.readthedocs.io) in a pretty-looking, versioned and searcheable way.

-To generate the Sphinx documentation to publish at the ReadTheDocs, considering you have python installed, you can execute the commands below to install the additional tools:
+To generate the Sphinx documentation to publish at the ReadTheDocs or to read locally, considering you have python installed, you can execute the commands below to install the additional tools:

 ```shell
 #Install pip to download python packages (can also be installed via package managers in Linux and macOS)